Our Fencing Classes and Training Programs

 you are still welcome, however, to use club's equipment.

-meant to give you personal attention, correcting little things that are difficult to address in class, and they focus on bladework skills.
+meant to give you personal attention, correcting little things that are difficult to address in group class, and they focus on bladework skills.

 Recreational program is designed for advanced-level fencers who have no time available for competitive training, or have less regular schedule.